-Idiopathic aplastic anemia is a condition in which the bone marrow fails to properly make blood cells.
+Aplastic anemia is a condition in which the bone marrow does not make enough new blood cells.
 Bone marrow is the soft, fatty tissue in the center of bones.

-Aplastic anemia results from injury to the blood stem cells, immature cells in the bone marrow that give rise to all of other blood cells types.
-The injury causes a decrease in the number of every type of blood cell in the body -- red cells, white cells, and platelets.
-Low numbers of red cells, white cells, and platelets is a condition called pancytopenia.
+Aplastic anemia results from injury to the blood stem cells.
+These are immature cells in the bone marrow that give rise to all other blood cell types.
+The injury causes a decrease in the number of every type of blood cell.
+These cells include the red cells, white cells, and platelets.

-Aplastic anemia may also be caused by certain medical conditions (such as pregnancy or lupus.
+Aplastic anemia can also be caused by certain medical conditions such as pregnancy or lupus.
 Exposure to certain toxins or medicines, including chemotherapy, can also lead to aplastic anemia.

 Low red cell count (anemia) can cause: